revans011/database-of-combined-slave-trade-voyages/readme.md

 The R script makes an R dataframe called _DCSTVoyages_, which is the three combined, modified [SlaveVoyages.org](https://www.slavevoyages.org) datasets, and it also exports that new dataset to a .csv file (DCSTVoyages.csv) to use in other statistical software.
 DCSTVoyages.csv is zipped (DCSTVoyages.csv.zip) because of its large size.

+## Caveat

+DCSTV is in long format, so that voyage-level data for a single voyage may be repeated over multiple records.
+Data analyses of voyage level data (e.g., counts of embarked persons, tonnage, port of embarkation)
+ The DCSTV is in long format, so that voyage-level data for a single voyage may be repeated over multiple records.
+Data analyses of voyage level data (e.g., counts of embarked persons, tonnage, port of embarkation) must appropriately account for this duplication to avoid erroneous results.

+This means that for any analysis focusing on characteristics of the voyages themselves (rather than individual enslaved Africans), the data should be aggregated or de-duplicated to ensure each unique voyage is represented only once.
+One approach to de-duplication is to select only the first occurrence of each voyage ID when performing voyage-level counts or summaries.

 ## Quick start
 1. Use DCSTVoyages.RData or DCSTVoyages.csv directly.
 To use DCSTVoyages.csv, download DCSTVoyages.csv.zip and extract DCSTVoyages.csv